Tracee’s Story…

 I write through many of my trials and my posts here are in some ways a very public diary.
 To see all the blogs from my journey, you can click below.

 Though I considered myself a Christian for a long time, I feel that my husband introduced me to the Bible.
 He taught me how to read it, slowly and until I could understand it.
 Then he taught me how to study it and develop my own positions on what it meant.
 As opinionated as my husband is, he emphasized the importance of developing my own understanding of the Scriptures.
 With a much better understanding of the overarching plan that God outlines in the story of the Bible, I have better understood the length, width, height and depth of God’s love for us.
-I have realized how essential understanding the Scriptures is to our Christian walk.
+I have realized how essential understanding the Scriptures is to our Christian walk, especially the Old Testament and the role of the Israelites in God’s plan for mankind.
 And I want to help anyone who desires to understand it to have a guide and a help available to them.

 When we stumbled into our infertility journey, I was having all sorts of pain and issues health-wise.
-I’m sad to say that most of my health issues were tabled during the first 4 years trying-to-conceive.
-In truth, I didn’t have answers to almost any of my health issues most of my life because they were centered around Women’s Health, which is an area that western medicine has not understood well for a long time.
+I’m sad to say that most of my health issues were tabled for years with birth control and during the first 4 years trying-to-conceive children.
+In truth, I didn’t have answers to almost any of my health issues most of my life because they were centered around Women’s Health, which is an area that the medical community has not understood well for a long time, choosing to suppress women’s reproductive cycles instead of restore it to good health.